github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 4. OpenAI demonstrated that creating dataset for such a capable zero-shot classifier could be cheaper than previous efforts.
 They used an abundantly available source of supervision: the text paired with images found across the internet.
 As such, they didn't need human labelers to create this dataset, and dataset preparation proved to be cheap.
 	- In comparison, the ImageNet dataset, one of the largest efforts in this space, required over 25,000 workers to annotate 14 million images for 22,000 object categories.
 5. **CLIP is highly efficient:** CLIP learns from unfiltered, highly varied, and highly noisy data, and is intended to be used in a zero-shot manner.
 OpenAI knew from GPT-2 and 3 that models trained on such data can achieve compelling zero shot performance; however, such models require significant training compute.
+6. Despite their noisy dataset, training over which would have required significant training compute

 ## CLIP Training approach
 1. OpenAI scraped the internet for images-text pairs.